paddywwoof/pi3d_book/Introduction.rst

-If you don't have pi3d set up already you need to read the relevant section here http://pi3d.github.io/html/ReadMe.html#setup-on-the-raspberry-pi and the paragraphs below that apply to your platform.
+If you don't have pi3d set up already you need to read the relevant section here http://pi3d.github.io/html/ReadMe.html#setup-on-the-raspberry-pi and the paragraphs below, that apply to your platform.

 At points in the book I will suggest that you look in various pi3d files and if you installed on Raspberry Pi or Linux these will be in